Nuclear electromagnetic pulse: On aircraft

+A Boeing E-4 advanced airborne command post (AABNCP) on the nuclear electromagnetic pulse (EMP) simulator for testing.

 Many nuclear detonations have taken place using aerial bombs.
 The B-29 aircraft that delivered the nuclear weapons at Hiroshima and Nagasaki did not lose power from electrical damage, because electrons (ejected from the air by gamma rays) are stopped quickly in normal air for bursts below roughly 10 km, so they are not significantly deflected by the Earth's magnetic field.

 If the aircraft carrying the Hiroshima and Nagasaki bombs had been within the intense nuclear radiation zone when the bombs exploded over those cities, then they would have suffered effects from the charge separation (radial) EMP.
 But this only occurs within the severe blast radius for detonations below about 10 km altitude.

 During Operation Fishbowl, EMP disruptions were suffered aboard a KC-135 photographic aircraft flying 300 km from the 410 ktonTNT detonations at 48 and 95 km burst altitudes.
 The vital electronics were less sophisticated than today's and the aircraft was able to land safely.

 Modern aircraft are heavily reliant on solid-state electronics which are very susceptible to EMP blasts.
 Therefore, airline authorities are creating high intensity radiated fields (HIRF) requirements for new airplanes to help prevent the chance of crashes caused by EMPs or electromagnetic interference (EMI).
 To do this all parts of the airplane must be conductive.
 This is the main shield from EMP blasts as long as there are no holes for the waves to penetrate into the interior of the airplane.
 Also, insulating some of the main computers inside the plane adds an extra layer of protection from EMP blasts.